collective/collective.documentgenerator/docs/README.rst

 -------------------------------

 A viewlet displays all the available PODTemplate and ConfigurablePODTemplate following the current context.
+Clicking the template link will call the 'document-generation' view.

+- Calling 'document-generation' view

-Clicking the template link will render it and propose to download the generated document.
+  * render template and propose to download the generated document
+  * parameters: template uid and document type
+  * this is the default view used in the viewlet

+- Calling 'persistent-document-generation' view

+  * render template and create a file with the generated document
+  * parameters: template uid and document type

+- Calling 'mailing-loop-persistent-document-generation' view

+  * loop on persisted rendered document and create a file containing all documents
+  * parameters: document uid

 Plone versions
 ==============